Home » WordPress » Protecting Your WordPress Website Against Ransomware

 Ransomware is software that an attacker installs on either your server or your computer after using an exploit to gain access.
 Once installed, the software will often execute automatically, either immediately or after laying dormant for a while.

 Up until a couple of years ago, ransomware attacks usually targeted Windows workstations.
-However, in 2017 analysts began recording a rise in instances of attacks on WordPress websites.
+However, analysts began recording a rise in instances of attacks on WordPress websites.

 Once the software has executed, ransomware uses powerful encryption to lock all of your files, denying you access.
 What you’re left with instead is an interface demanding a ransom payment – usually in untraceable bitcoin – in order to unlock the files.